lupyuen/lupyuen.github.io/src/app.md

 # Pad the Initial RAM Disk

-TODO

-_Why did we insert 64 KB of zeroes after the NuttX NuttX Kernel, before the initrd Initial RAM Disk?_
+_Why did we pad 64 KB of zeroes between NuttX Kernel and Initial RAM Disk?_

 ```bash
 ## Prepare a Padding with 64 KB of zeroes